Mooroolbark College

 Mooroolbark College is a government secondary school situated in Victoria, Australia, near the Dandenong Ranges and the Yarra Valley.
 It has a student population of around 1,160 (fluctuating between 1,100 and 1,200).

 The school operates a house system across all year levels.
 Vertical homegroups allow senior students to provide leadership and role models for younger students.
-The houses are recognised by colours, and each has its own name: Red Devils, Blue Thunder, Green Machine and Yellow Stingers.
+The houses are recognised by colours, and each has its own name: Biik House (red), Baan House (blue), Ngawan House (yellow), and Darrang House (green).